maziac/DeZog/documentation/ReverseEngineeringUsage.md

 7. Goto 3

 Note: The re-load of the list file takes place while the debug session is still active.
 I.e. you can simply continue with the debugging.

+# Disassembly

+The disassembly shows only part of the code.
+I.e. the disassembly around the current PC and also disassembly from the addresses on the call stack.

+If one of these addresses is not associated with a file (either a list file or an asm source) then a disassembly is done.

+The disassembly contains only of the addresses where no association to another file exists.

+If no address needs to be disassembled then no disassembly takes place.
+However the "old" disassembly file (disasm.list) is not removed.
+It stays but it is shown in _italic_ to visualize that the contents is outdated.
+(Of course, in 99% of the cases the disassembly contents will still be correct.
+It would be incorrect only if data in the area of the disassembly would have been written or if banking had happened.)
+Anyhow, if the disassembly is shown regularly (not _italic_) you are assured that the disassembly up-to-date.